ppfmirador/biciregistro-app/README.md

 ## Troubleshooting & FAQ

-- **CORS Errors:** If you experience CORS errors from Cloud Functions, ensure your local development URL (e.g., `http://localhost:3000` or your Gitpod/Cloud Workstation URL) is added to `cors.json` in the root directory.
+- **CORS Errors:** If you experience CORS errors from Cloud Functions, ensure your local development URL (e.g., `http://localhost:3000` or your Gitpod/Cloud Workstation URL) is added to `cors.json` AND that your production/staging URLs are set as environment variables for the functions.
 - **App Check Errors (403 Forbidden):** When running locally, App Check will block requests.
 Open the browser's developer console.
 You will see an App Check message with a debug token.
 Copy this token and add it to `.env.local` as `NEXT_PUBLIC_FIREBASE_APPCHECK_DEBUG_TOKEN`.
 - **Firebase Auth Redirects:** For authentication to work correctly on a custom domain, the `apphosting.yaml` file contains necessary rewrite rules.
-Ensure this is not modified unless you understand the implications.
+The `next.config.ts` file also uses `FIREBASE_AUTH_HOSTING_URL` for this purpose.
+Ensure this variable is set correctly.

 ## Contributing Guidelines